Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Multipole coupling selection rules

-Further differences between the optical properties of arrays embedded in a homogeneous and a layered medium can be observed by performing a multipole decomposition of the extinction spectra shown in Fig. \ref{fig:fig3}d-f.
-The herein discussed disk supports spectral overlap of multiple electric and magnetic multipoles thanks to the ratio of its dimensions fulfilling $H/D>1$.
-This property thus makes is an excellent candidate for observing magnetoelectric coupling and substrate induced bianisotropy.
-First of all, the a decomposition shows that there is a significantly larger amplitude of the electric dipole extinction at the magnetic dipole resonance for the substrate-supported case than for both homogeneous cases, as reported previously \cite{Miroshnichenko2015}.
-Furthermore, our calculations show that in the present case, the presence of the substrate suppresses MD/EQ coupling at the magnetic resonance, which is inherently present in a homogeneous environment.
-The second significant resonance centered around 600 nm is composed of an electric dipole and a magnetic quadrupole, which is one of the consequences of the fact that the height-to-diameter ratio is larger than unity.
-Indeed, in contrast to the homogeneous cases, we observe an enhancement of the magnetic dipole around the composite ED/MQ resonance, in contrast to other works which reported even negative MD extinction in vicinity of ED resonance wavelength \cite{Miroshnichenko2015, Sinev2016}, as well as a significant amplification of the ED resonance itself.
+First of all, the decomposition shows that \corr{for the substrate-supported case the electric dipole extinction spectrum has a characteristic shoulder at the magnetic dipole (Fig.~\ref{fig:fig3}e).
+It is indicative of mutual coupling \cite{Miroshnichenko2015} and is markedly absent in both homogeneous environments (Fig.~\ref{fig:fig3}d,f)}.
+Furthermore, our calculations show that the presence of the substrate suppresses MD/EQ coupling at the magnetic resonance, which is inherently present in a homogeneous environment.
+The second significant resonance centered around 600 nm is composed of an electric dipole and a magnetic quadrupole, which is one of the consequences of $H/D>1$.
+Indeed, in contrast to the homogeneous cases, we observe an enhancement of the magnetic dipole around the composite ED/MQ resonance, in contrast to other works which reported even negative MD extinction in the vicinity of the ED resonance \cite{Miroshnichenko2015, Sinev2016}, as well as significant amplification of the ED resonance itself.
 In fact, all first four multipoles are coupled, as evidenced by a weak EQ peak around 600 nm.
-We attribute this observation to substrate-mediated multiple multipole coupling effects, which can be observed, despite that fact that we are using a relatively low-index substrate.
+We attribute this observation to substrate-mediated multiple multipole coupling effects, which are observed, despite that fact that we use a relatively low-index substrate.
 Finally, we note that for the index matched case, in addition to the incorrect broadening of the dipolar resonances, this approximation erroneously predicts a sharp EQ around 500~nm.